IBM-Cloud/onboarding-osb/client/README.md

 ## 3. Building project
 - ```npm run build```

-	This creates build for react application which will is used in java application.
+	This creates build for react application which will be used in java application.

 	### Build java application again to test changes.
 	> Run this inside project root folder